jtabeling/cursor_photo_converter_macos/memory-bank/activeContext.md

 ## Current Focus

-*   Application is fully functional and running successfully.
+*   Application is fully functional and running successfully with unrestricted media selection.
 *   Project has been successfully configured with GitHub repository.
 *   All core functionality implemented and tested.
+*   Filename and file type restrictions have been removed - users can now select any photos and videos.
 *   Ready for production use and potential feature enhancements.

 ## Recent Changes